-Raise awareness on the health risks from coal power in local consultation processes and help to ensure the enforcement of better pollution control for existing coal in order to protect public health.
+Raise awareness on the health risks from coal power in local consultation processes (e.g. EIA public consultation processes) and help to ensure the enforcement of better pollution control for existing coal in order to protect public health.
 Also, use the opportunity to organise events to promote the importance of clean air.